EU AI Act Compliance for Healthcare AI: A Complete Guide

 The MDR and AI Act Overlap: What You Need to Understand

-One of the most complex aspects of healthcare AI compliance is navigating the intersection between the AI Act and the MDR.
+Few parts of healthcare AI compliance trip teams up more than the overlap between the AI Act and the MDR.
+People assume they get to pick one.
+They do not.
 These are not alternative frameworks.
-They apply simultaneously.
+They apply at the same time, to the same product.

 Conformity Assessment Coordination